0ad/0ad/binaries/system/readme.txt

 -entgraph			(disabled)
 -listfiles			(disabled)
 -profile=NAME		(disabled)
--replay=PATH		non-visual replay of previous game, used for analysis purposes
+-replay=PATH		non-visual replay of a previous game, used for analysis purposes
-					  PATH is system path to commands.txt containing simulation log
+					  PATH is system path to commands.txt containing simulation log -writableRoot		store runtime game data in root data directory (only use if you have write permissions on that directory)

 Windows-specific:
 -wQpcTscSafe		allow timing via QueryPerformanceCounter despite the fact